MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

 - *Why aren't network guests supported in Native Mode?*

   Network guests in Viva Engage aren't currently Azure B2B guests, and so their userIDs aren't associated with an account in Azure Active Directory for your Microsoft 365 tenant.
-Since eDiscovery requires all users to be in AAD, Viva Engage's (network-level) guest feature can't be supported in Native Mode.
-Viva Engage does expect to add support for group-level Azure B2B guests in Native Mode, but we don't expect to support adding (network-level) guest support into Native Mode networks.
+Since eDiscovery requires all users to be in AAD, the network-level guest feature can't be supported in Native Mode.
+B2B guests can be invited to collaborate at the community level in Native Mode networks.

 - *What should I do about my existing network guests?*

   Most networks have never had any network guests.
 If your network has had network guests in the past, it's likely most of those guests no longer have access due to your network enforcing Microsoft 365 Identity.

   The downloadable Alignment Report provides information about the network guests in your network and their activity within the network.
 We recommend you use the information in the report to help you decide whether these users should continue to have access to the network.
 If you do want these users to have access to the network when your network is in Native Mode, you'll need to provide them with new credentials associated with an AAD account.
-Viva Engage doesn't currently support Azure B2B, so it must be a member user account that you provide on AAD, not a guest account.
-This new account won't be associated with their guest account, so the user won't have access to private messages, files, or groups of the previous account, unless the new account is added to that private content.

-  If your company makes extensive use of network guests, you may consider delaying your move to Native Mode.

-  Whatever path you choose, we recommend you communicate clearly to those guests what changes are coming.

 ### What happens to users who don’t have Microsoft 365 Group creation rights?

-If your network enforces Microsoft 365 Group creation rights, users without those rights will no longer be able to create groups in Viva Engage.
-We recommend that all users be able to create Viva Engage groups so that your entire organization can enjoy the benefits of an open, collaborative network.
+If your network enforces Microsoft 365 Group creation rights, users without those rights will no longer be able to create communities in Viva Engage.
+We recommend that all users be able to create Viva Engage communities so that your entire organization can enjoy the benefits of an open, collaborative network.

 ### What about users who aren't in Azure Active Directory ("AAD")?

 - *Why would I have users not in AAD in my network if I enforce Microsoft 365 Identity?*
   Enforcing Microsoft 365 Identity doesn't remove users from your network who left your organization prior to your organization enforcing Microsoft 365 identity.
-Most customers who do have users in their Viva Engage network that aren't in AAD, will find that these users haven't been active in the network since Microsoft 365 Identity was enforced for the network or, even further back.
+Most customers who do have users in their Viva Engage network that aren't in AAD; will find that these users haven't been active in the network since Microsoft 365 Identity was enforced for the network or, earlier.

 - *Why would some of these users have recent activity?*
   At the time a network chooses to enforce Microsoft 365 Identity, the administrator can choose whether or not to log out all logged in users to the network.
 If your network didn't force all users to log out, it's possible that some of these users have remained active enough that they've remained logged in.

 - *What should I do about users who aren't in AAD?*
   The downloadable Alignment Report provides information about which users in your Viva Engage network aren't in (or mapped to an account in) Azure Active Directory.
 We recommend you use the information in the report to help you decide whether these users should continue to have access to the network.
-You'll need to create a new AAD account for a user if you want to provide continued Viva Engage access to users who don't currently have an AAD account.
+You'll need to create a new AAD account for a user or invite them as a B2B guest if you want to provide continued Viva Engage access to users who don't currently have an AAD account.
 In some cases, these accounts may be service accounts or bots, rather than specific end users.

 - *Why would a user not be in AAD?*
   There are multiple reasons why: